cosinekitty/astronomy/source/c/README.md

-The [`Astronomy_FindConstellation`](#Astronomy_FindConstellation) function returns this struct to report which constellation corresponds with a given point in the sky.
+The [`Astronomy_Constellation`](#Astronomy_Constellation) function returns this struct to report which constellation corresponds with a given point in the sky.

 | Type | Member | Description |
 | ---- | ------ | ----------- |